Student Financial Aid

 Federal Direct Graduate PLUS Loans

 Graduate students may borrow from the Federal Direct Graduate PLUS Loan Program.
 Students may borrow up to the cost of attendance minus any financial aid received.
 A credit check is required.
-Interested students may apply on-line at
+Interested students may apply online at www.studentloans.gov

 Repayment of the Direct Graduate PLUS loan begins 60 days from full disbursement.
 Students may request a deferment of principal and make interest-only payments while enrolled.